 People want to get involved.
 They are more aware and more passionate about causes and social issues than ever before.
 But according to the Edelman Trust Barometer, people are also less trusting of institutions than ever before.
 Whether it is the government, businesses, or the media, people perceive them to not have the world’s best interest at heart.
-So how do nonprofits build trust with the people who want to do good in the world but are hesitant to trust them?
+So how do nonprofits and food banks build trust with the people who want to do good in the world but are hesitant to trust them?

 Principles of Donor Trust